OSI-SAF-tools/conc_edgefilter/README.md

     <conc_file>   path to the ice concentration product NetCDF file
     <edge_file>   path to the ice edge product NetCDF file
-    <output_file> path of the new, filtered, ice concentration file
+    <output_file> path of the new, filtered, ice concentration file, that will be generated